Brexit battle lines drawn as UK readies divorce papers

 Once the leaders' summit issues a negotiating "mandate" for the Commission, chief negotiator Michel Barnier will give them detailed "recommendations" of how he sees the structure of the talks.
 Those need to be reviewed by governments which may amend them before confirming them as legal "directives".

-Only once they have those directives, approved by ministers on topics such as trade, budgets, labor laws and so on, can Barnier and his team sit down properly with May's Brexit Secretary David Davis and his officials to hammer out how to organize talks, most of which are expected to be in Brussels.
+Only once they have those directives, approved by ministers on topics such as trade, budgets, labour laws and so on, can Barnier and his team sit down properly with May's Brexit Secretary David Davis and his officials to hammer out how to organise talks, most of which are expected to be in Brussels.

 Barnier has briefed governments on two areas he sees as priorities for this year.